-Stop Model 3 at any time while Summon is active by using the mobile app or by pressing any button on the key fob.
+Stop Model 3 at any time while Summon is active by using the mobile app.
 Summon also cancels when:

 - · A door handle is engaged or a door is opened. - You interact with the steering wheel, brake pedal, accelerator pedal, or shift. - · Model 3 detects an obstacle. - Summon has moved Model 3 the maximum distance of approximately 12 meters. - Your phone enters sleep mode or loses connectivity to Model 3.